Research excellence is at the heart of our work at Essex and we have

 highest-calibre researchers, support our emerging research stars, and build

 high-quality collaborative partnerships with targeted institutions around

-Professor David Sanders, Pro-Vice-Chancellor (Research and Enterprise)
+Professor David Sanders, Pro-Vice-Chancellor (Research)